ramp-stack/pelican_ui_std/README.md

 ## ✨ Features

-- 🧱 Reusable and composable UI components
+- Reusable and composable UI components
-- 🎨 Style-conscious design with theme support
+- Style-conscious design with theme support
-- ⚡️ Built for speed and smooth rendering
+- Built for speed and smooth rendering
-- 🛠️ Seamless integration with async Rust and ECS patterns
+- Seamless integration with async Rust and ECS patterns
-- 📦 No frontend JavaScript required — pure Rust!
+- No frontend JavaScript required — pure Rust!

 ## 🚀 Getting Started

 Add Pelican UI to your `Cargo.toml`:

 [dependencies]
-pelican-ui = "0.1"
+pelican-ui = "1.0.0"

 ## 📚 Documentation
-Full documentation is available at docs.rs/pelican-ui
+Full documentation is available at https://docs.rs/pelican-ui

-## 🔧 The RAMP Stack
-Pelican UI is designed for use in the RAMP stack:

-Rust — AIR Storage - Multi-Target - Pelican UI